huggingface/tokenizers/tokenizers/bitcanon/mask_splitter_spec.md

 Multi-Pattern Regex Matching on GPUs* (MICRO'25, doi 10.1145/3725843.3756052) for the execution model — fuse every instruction into ONE block-wise loop instead of one pass per instruction.

-Status: proven in `scratch/bitsplit` for three grammars, all byte-exact against their `bitsplit` grammar counterparts.
+Status: proven in `scratch/bitcanon` for three grammars, all byte-exact against their `bitcanon` grammar counterparts.

 ---